If you’ve never worked with an executive coach before, you’re not alone.

 “Coaching is fundamental in helping you gain clarity when you cannot find it yourself,” Robyn emphasizes.
 “It helps you refine and sharpen that dream or vision so it becomes your reality.”

 That’s because coaches act as a personal soundboard and accountability buddy, allowing you to check in with your own thoughts about your life, your personal development, and your career progression.

 “Sometimes, we just want to float an idea or thought across to another person but not ask for any answers,” says Robyn.
 “Having a coach as a confidant can help you plan out difficult conversations or projects in a safe, neutral space.”

 But it’s also important to choose the right coach.
 According to Robyn, it can take a few sessions to build rapport and for a coach to learn more about you, so don’t give up too quickly—have a few sessions before deciding whether a coach is the right fit for you.

 Coaching is about being proactive with your mental wellbeing and career development

 Coaching is a valuable resource for helping anyone at any level feel like they’re being their best selves—and it pays off in more ways than you would expect.

 “I had a client who was putting off coaching because he was too busy,” shares Robyn.
 “We worked on that together and he became more organised and efficient at work.
 As a result, he felt more relaxed in the evenings and ended up spending more time helping his son learn to ride a bike!”

-Far from being about fixing something that’s broken, coaching is a valuable and effective resource—for executives and employees alike—to help strengthen your motivations and remove any blockages that may be preventing you from living a more fulfilling professional life.
+Far from being about fixing something that’s broken, coaching is a valuable and effective self-care resource—for executives and employees alike—to help strengthen your motivations and remove any blockages that may be preventing you from living a more fulfilling professional life.